GsDevKit/GsDevKit_home/docs/FAQ/FAQ.md

  1. copies the tODE scripts and projects associated with the stone into the new location: `$GS_HOME/sys/stones/<stone-name>`.
 With the `-m` option, only the home directory is copied.
  2. makes `pre-rebuild` `backups` and `snapshots` of the stone and then rebuilds the in-image tODE structures to match the new GsDevKit_home directory structure.
 With the `-m` option no `snapshot` is made.
- 3. mounts the old `$GS_HOME/tode` as `/oldTodeRoot` so that the old directory structure is accessible from with tODE.
+ 3. mounts the old `$GS_HOME/tode` as `/oldTodeRoot` so that the old directory structure is accessible from within tODE.

 As you can see in the output of the `status` command, the stone is tucked neatly into the new GsDevKit_home system: